aws/aws-encryption-sdk-python/README.rst

 Thread safety
 ==========================
-TODO-MPL: need to write about keyring thread safety. kms keyrings definitely not thread safe. raw keyrings need testing, but may be launched as not thread safe.

-The ``EncryptionSDKClient`` class is thread safe.
+The ``EncryptionSDKClient`` and all provided ``CryptoMaterialsManager`` in this library are thread safe.
-But instances of key material providers (i.e. keyrings or legacy master key providers) that call AWS KMS (ex. ``AwsKmsMultiKeyring`` or other KMS keyrings; ``BaseKmsMasterKeyProvider`` or children of this class) MUST not be shared between threads for the reasons outlined in `the boto3 docs <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/resources.html#multithreading-or-multiprocessing-with-resources>`_.
+But instances of ``BaseKMSMasterKeyProvider`` MUST not be shared between threads, for the reasons outlined in `the boto3 docs <https://boto3.amazonaws.com/v1/documentation/api/latest/guide/resources.html#multithreading-or-multiprocessing-with-resources>`_.

-Because these key material providers create a `new boto3 sessions <https://github.com/aws/aws-encryption-sdk-python/blob/08f305a9b7b5fc897d9cafac55fb98f3f2a6fe13/src/aws_encryption_sdk/key_providers/kms.py#L665-L674>`_ per region, users do not need to create a client for every region in every thread;
+Because the ``BaseKMSMaterKeyProvider`` creates a `new boto3 sessions <https://github.com/aws/aws-encryption-sdk-python/blob/08f305a9b7b5fc897d9cafac55fb98f3f2a6fe13/src/aws_encryption_sdk/key_providers/kms.py#L665-L674>`_ per region, users do not need to create a client for every region in every thread;
-a single key material provider per thread is sufficient.
+a new  ``BaseKMSMasterKeyProvider`` per thread is sufficient.

-(The ``BaseKMSMasterKeyProvider`` is the internal parent class of all the legacy KMS master key providers.)
+(The ``BaseKMSMasterKeyProvider`` is the internal parent class of all the KMS Providers.)

 Finally, while the ``CryptoMaterialsCache`` is thread safe, sharing entries in that cache across threads needs to be done carefully (see the !Note about partition name `in the API Docs <https://aws-encryption-sdk-python.readthedocs.io/en/latest/generated/aws_encryption_sdk.materials_managers.caching.html#aws_encryption_sdk.materials_managers.caching.CachingCryptoMaterialsManager>`_).

+**Important:** Components from the `AWS Cryptographic Material Providers Library (MPL)`_ have separate thread safety considerations.
+For more information, see the note on thread safety in that project's README.

 .. _AWS Encryption SDK: https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html
 .. _cryptography: https://cryptography.io/en/latest/